"http://www.w3.org/TR/html401/loose.dtd">

 Loggerhead sea

-turtle depositing eggs
+turtle depositing her eggs

 Why join a guided turtle watch?
 Because it's one of Florida's most unforgettable experiences.
 Everyone, especially Floridians, should go on a turtle watch at least once.